I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Wix vs Squarespace vs WordPress: Which Is the Winner?

-We’ve carried out a deep dive into Wix, Squarespace, and WordPress, but which is our overall winner?
+I’ve carried out a deep dive into Wix, Squarespace, and WordPress, but which is my overall winner?
 Wix is the best website builder we’ve tested, offering top website features and beautiful templates for a wide range of industries.
-Our detailed sections should help you decide which platform is the right choice for you, but to recap our recommendations once more:
+The detailed sections above should help you decide which platform is the right choice for you, but to recap my recommendations once more:

 • Wix is best for small businesses looking to get started online or grow their online reach using Wix’s impressive range of built-in tools and SEO support